 Despite the challenges, the Nordic countries are in a good position for meeting the EU sustainability requirements for biomass.

-The final report will be published on the NER publications page in mid-January, 2018.
+The final report is available at the NER publications page.